If you are the smartest person in the room, you are in the wrong room: Proof of Theorem

+We will describe a subset of vertices~$V_s\subseteq V$ that is particularly well connected, and a subset of vertices~$V_c\subseteq V$ that is particularly poorly connected.

-\begin{definition} Let~$V_s \subseteq V$ be the set of configurations~$f$ such that the restriction of~$f$ to~$(N-M,M]$ is injective. \end{definition}
+\begin{definition} Let~$V_s \subseteq V$ be the set of configurations~$f$ such that the restriction of~$f$ to~$(N-M,N]$ is injective. \end{definition}

-Intuitively $V_s$~is the set of configurations in which the $M$~smartest people among~$1,\ldots,N$ occupy different rooms; if~$N \leq M$, this means that everyone is in a different rooms.
+Intuitively, $V_s$~is the set of configurations in which the $M$~smartest people among~$1,\ldots,N$ occupy different rooms; if~$N \leq M$, this means that everyone is in a different room.
 As we will see, the set~$V_s$ serves as a central hub in the graph~$G(N,M)$, see Figure~\ref{fig:1}.

-\begin{lemma} The set~$V_s$ can be reached from any other configuration in at most~$N$ steps. \end{lemma} \begin{proof} Note that the movements of~$[1,N-M]$ do not affect those of~$(N-M,M]$.
-Therefore we can ignore~$[1,N-M]$ and suppose~$N\leq M$.
+\begin{lemma} The set~$V_s$ can be reached from any configuration and in at most~$N$ steps. \end{lemma} \begin{proof} Our goal is to place the~$M$ smartest people~$(N-M,N]$ into the $M$~different rooms.
+To this end, movements of the people in~$[1,N-M]$ can be chosen arbitrarily, since they do not constrain the movements of~$(N-M,N]$.
+Therefore, we may and will assume~$N\leq M$.

-Fix~$f\in V$.
-Let~$g$ be obtained from~$f$ as follows: for each room with at least $2$~people move the smartest person to a distinct empty room, and derange the set of people who occupy a room individually.
+Fix any configuration~$f\in V$.
+Let~$g$ be obtained from~$f$ as follows: for each room with at least $2$~people move the smartest person to a distinct empty room (which exists since~$N\leq M$), and derange the set of people who occupy a room individually.
 Then~$(f,g)$ is an edge.
-Unless~$f\in V_s$, the configuration~$g$ occupies a strictly greater number of rooms.
+Unless~$f\in V_s$, the configuration~$g$ occupies strictly more rooms.
 By proceeding this way, we reach~$V_s$ in at most~$N$ steps. \end{proof}

-Derangements are permutations without fixed points.
 The following lemma shows that, with the exception of~$n=3$, the symmetric group~$\sym(n)$ is generated by derangements.
 The case~$n=3$ is indeed an exception since derangements of~$3$ objects are even permutations.

 \begin{lemma} For every integer~$n\neq 3$ the symmetric group~$\sym(n)$ is generated by derangements.
-More precisely, every permutation of~$n\neq 3$ objects is product of at most~$4$ derangements. \end{lemma}
+More precisely, every permutation of~$n\neq 3$ objects is a product of at most~$4$ derangements. \end{lemma}

 \begin{proof} The statement is vacuous for~$n=1$ and trivial for~$n=2$.
 Let~$n\geq 4$.
-Husemoller~\cite[Proposition 4]{husemoller1962ramified} attributes to Gleason the result that every even permutation is product of two $n$-cycles (see~\cite{stanley1981factorization} for a more general result).
-In particular, every even permutation is product of $2$~derangements.
-Since every odd permutation is product of an even permutation and a transposition, it remains to show that every transposition is product of $2$~derangements.
+Husemoller~\cite[Proposition 4]{husemoller1962ramified} attributes to Gleason the result that every even permutation is a product of two $n$-cycles (see~\cite{stanley1981factorization} for a more general result).
+In particular, every even permutation is a product of two derangements.
+Since every odd permutation is a product of an even permutation and a transposition, it remains to show that every transposition is a product of two derangements.